 Protecting already health compromised refugees, internally displaced persons and the needy—all for whom everyday sanitation, access to clean water, and the ability to practice social distancing may be virtually impossible—our teams are doing everything they can to mitigate the spread of the disease through numerous measures such as awareness campaigns, hygiene promotion and various efforts determined by need.

-Protecting our field staff so that they are able to continue to deliver vital relief to vulnerable families as well as preventing the spread of the virus
+Protecting our field staff and front-line health workers so that they are able to continue to deliver vital relief and healthcare to vulnerable families as well as preventing the spread of the virus

 Providing pamphlets and posters translated into the local language that explain how the COVID-19 virus is spread and how families can protect themselves and their neighbors.

-Providing hand washing stations in IDP camps and at our health facilities
+Providing hand washing stations at Internally Displaced Persons (IDP) camps and at our health facilities in Somalia and Syria

 Checking for fever at food distribution points and enforcing physical distance between beneficiaries

-Screening tent for COVID-19 in front of our stationary health clinic in Idlib province, Syria
+Screening tent for COVID-19 symptoms in front of our stationary health clinic in Idlib province, Syria

 - Providing new medical equipment to the government hospital in Tripoli, Lebanon